What's a solar eclipse?

 The Eclipse Path

-The Monday, April 8, 2024, total solar eclipse will cross North America, passing over Mexico, the United States, and Canada.
-The total solar eclipse will begin over the South Pacific Ocean.
-Weather permitting, the first location in continental North America that will experience totality is Mexico’s Pacific coast at around 11:07 a.m.
+The Monday, April 8, 2024, total solar eclipse crossed North America, passing over Mexico, the United States, and Canada.
+It began over the South Pacific Ocean, and the Moon’s shadow first landed on Mexico’s Pacific coast around 11:07 a.m.
 PDT.

-The path of the eclipse continues from Mexico, entering the United States in Texas, and traveling through Oklahoma, Arkansas, Missouri, Illinois, Kentucky, Indiana, Ohio, Pennsylvania, New York, Vermont, New Hampshire, and Maine.
-The eclipse will enter Canada in Southern Ontario, and continue through Quebec, New Brunswick, Prince Edward Island, and Cape Breton.
-The eclipse will exit continental North America on the Atlantic coast of Newfoundland, Canada, at 5:16 p.m.
+The path of the eclipse continued from Mexico, entering the United States in Texas, and traveled through Oklahoma, Arkansas, Missouri, Illinois, Kentucky, Indiana, Ohio, Pennsylvania, New York, Vermont, New Hampshire, and Maine.
+It entered Canada in Southern Ontario, and continued through Quebec, New Brunswick, Prince Edward Island, and Cape Brenton.
+It exited continental North America on the Atlantic coast of Newfoundland, Canada, at around 5:16 p.m.
 NDT.

 For more information, visit NASA’s 2024 Total Eclipse page, located here.